warlocksmurf/warlocksmurf.github.io/_posts/2024-09-02-cyberspacectf2024.md

 Congratulations!
 Here's your flag: CSCTF{Pr0cm0n_1s_4_h3lpFul_sy5int3rn4l!_0x22defba1}
 ```

-### Question 1
-Question: What program produced this log file?
+### Question 1: What program produced this log file?

 Pretty straightforward, PML file was known as the native format for Process Monitor logs.

-### Question 2
-Question: How many registry keys got successfully modified by the malware?
+### Question 2: How many registry keys got successfully modified by the malware?

 Since the challenge mentioned cracked Adobe being the malware, the logs can be filtered with its PID `1184`.
 Analyzing the process tree, the malware seem to drop 2 other executables into the system and executed other processes simultaneously.